laminlabs/lamin-docs/docs/tutorial.md

 artifact.run
 ```

 Or visualize deeper data lineage with the `view_lineage()` method.
-Here we're only one step deep.
+Here we're only one step deep:

 ```python
 artifact.view_lineage()